songquanpeng/blog/README.md

 6. Open [http://localhost:3000](http://localhost:3000) in your browser.
 7. Notice that the system already has a user named `root`, whose initial password is `toor`.
 Please change it for security.
 8. Okay, now everything is done, enjoy your own website.
 If you have any questions, please feel free to issue me.

+## Notice
++ For faster loading speed, non-Chinese users need to replace all the CDN links [in this file](https://github.com/songwonderful/blog-website/blob/master/views/partials/header.ejs).
+You can try https://cdn.jsdelivr.net or https://cdnjs.cloudflare.com.